 An employee value proposition (EVP) is a way of articulating what life is like within your organisation.
-We look at an EVP as ‘the deal’ between employer and employee: it describes what your people get out for what they put in.
-The get and the give.
+It’s ‘the deal’ between employer and employee: it describes what your people get out for what they put in.
 It’s a way of defining the benefits and capturing the all-important spirit of your business.

 Defining your EVP starts from the inside with employee research.
-So invest in qualitative and quantitative research to go beyond your employee engagement survey results and dig deep into your culture.
-Ask your people to help uncover your organisation’s personality and describe its unique qualities, benefits and traits.
-You’ll need to get a good cross- section of your people across every location – we usually aim for 8-10%.
+Invest in both qualitative and quantitative research – it’s important to go beyond your employee engagement survey results to dig deep into your culture.
+With the help of your people, uncover the organisation’s personality and describe its unique qualities, benefits and traits.
+To do this properly, you need a good cross section of people across every location – we usually aim for around 10% in total.

-If you’re not sure you’ve got the right channel mix, now might also be time for an internal comms audit.
-You’ll get much better engagement and cut through if you’re using the right channels and tactics.
+This may also be a good time for an internal comms audit.
+When it comes to roll-out, you’ll get better engagement if you’re using the right channels and tactics.

-It’s time to develop a comms plan to launch your new EVP.
+Develop a comms plan to launch your new EVP.
 Think about how you’ll use your full suite of channels and your environment to land the message.
-You could launch with a bang or with a bubble… there’s no right answer.
-What matters is that it works for your organisation.
+Lots of our clients prefer not to have a ‘big bang’ launch – however you want to roll out is fine.
+What matters is that your approach works for your business.

-When you build your comms plan, be sure to create a measurement dashboard so you can truly track the impact on your organisation.
-Whether it’s retention, engagement or recruitment – think about the areas you most want to impact and what ‘good’ would look like.
-Set yourself some KPIs and track against them over a 6-12 month period.
+When you build your comms plan, create a measurement dashboard to track the impact.
+Think about the areas where you want to move the dial, whether that’s retention, engagement or recruitment.
+Imagine what success will look like, set some KPIs and track them over 6/12 months.
 You’ll be amazed how much difference you can make in such a short period.

-Probably the most obvious place you’ll communicate your EVP is through your internal brand.
-Your tone of voice and the topics you decide to communicate will likely be driven by what matters to your people, so the EVP is a great framework for this.
-The look and feel you created for your EVP should be felt through all internal channels – from internal social networks, to your intranet, to what’s on the walls in your buildings.
-It should really make your people feel part of something.
+Your tone of voice and the topics you talk about should be driven by what matters to your people, so the EVP will create a great framework for your internal brand.
+Communicate your look and feel through all internal channels, from social networks, to the intranet, to the walls.
+Make your people feel part of something great.

-Your EVP is most likely to surface on LinkedIn.
-Whether that’s you posting content from behind the scenes of your business, or your colleagues sharing their stories.
-User- generated content is an amazing thing, and we’ve seen EVPs go viral across Instagram and Twitter because their people connected with it so much.
-Think about how you can stoke the fire and get your people shouting about your EVP for you.
+Your EVP is likely to surface on LinkedIn, whether that’s through your organisation’s presence or through colleagues sharing stories.
+We’ve seen EVPs go viral across Instagram and Twitter because employees connected with them, so think about how you can get your people shouting about your EVP.

-At Home we put your employees at the centre of your business strategy.
-We empower you to give them what they need to strive to be the best, to champion your brand, and to perform above and beyond.
-We are experienced in equipping leaders with the strategies they need to empower and engage their employees.
-We deliver insight, and work with you to create the ideal proposition that you can then launch and deploy.
+We put your employees at the centre of your business strategy, helping you give them what they need to be the best, to champion your brand, and to perform.
+We create strategies for leaders to engage their people, developing insight and working with our wonderful clients to create ground-breaking EVPs that build trust and invigorate recruitment.

 Don't worry, we won't spam you with emails every day, just the occasional case study or inspiring communication we’ve been working on for our clients that we think may be of value to you.